 The School of Public Policy and Global Affairs does not currently deliver any undergraduate programs.
 Upper-level undergraduate students interested in pursuing policy and global affairs at the graduate level may be considered for Master of Public Policy and Global Affairs courses.

-For students interested in undergraduate courses focused on global interactions among states, non-state actors, economic and social structures and processes, as well as languages, cultures, societies, political systems, geographies and histories around the world, please find a comprehensive list of programs offered at UBC on The Faculty of Arts Admissions website or learn more about the programs below, each administered by the School of Public Policy and Global Affairs:
+For students interested in undergraduate courses focused on global interactions among states, non-state actors, economic and social structures and processes, as well as languages, cultures, societies, political systems, geographies and histories around the world, please find a comprehensive list of programs offered at UBC on The Faculty of Arts Admissions website and learn more about the IR Program below:

 Institute of Asian Research